MEDITATIONS-THEY KILLED BABIES

 Hamas militants stormed into the kibbutzim, and forever changed the hearts of Israelis.

 The reports coming in from Kfar Aza were horrific, and I felt myself getting incensed.
 Then came the report of beheaded babies.
 I was over it.
-I won’t recount the profanities I uttered throughout the house, but it turned both of my grandsons into teenagers on the spot, it was that salty.
+I won’t recount the profanities I uttered throughout the house.
+But it turned both of my grandsons into teenagers on the spot; it was that salty.
 I texted Robin that 40 babies were beheaded.
 I was ready to kit up and go slag some animals.
 In my mind.

 I celebrate life.